You need to transfer an existing virtual machine to your new Mac.

 Locate the virtual machine on your old Mac hard drive.

 Note: in order to transfer a Boot Camp partition, see KB 113658

-By default virtual machine files are saved either to the Documents/Parallels folder inside your user folder, or to /Users/Shared/Parallels.
+By default, virtual machine files are located either in Documents/Parallels folder inside your user folder, or in /Users/Shared/Parallels.